chenyubi14/quantum_oscill_freq/README.md

 The rotational angles is not properly implemented in the original SKEAF code.
 It changes angles linearly.

 ### Fermi surface plot
 Of course, you can use xcrysden to visualize and plot the Fermi surface.
-I have this file `fermi_surface_plot.py` for implementation in python, which is easier for further changes.
+I have other files for visualization in python, which is easier for publication-level graphs and further changes.

-`fermi_surface_plot.py` can visualize the fermi surface by python.
+`fermi_surface_plot_VASP.py` can visualize the fermi surface by taking VASP inputs (EIGENVAL, KPOINTS, POSCAR).
 This file is developed based on the `fs.py` file in [QijingZheng/VASP_FermiSurface](https://github.com/QijingZheng/VASP_FermiSurface).
 I made additional changes to this file because I encountered two practical issues.

 The first issue: the symmetry tag should be on for using `fs.py`, which is not the case for spin-orbit coupling calculations with `ISYM=-1`.

 The second issue: an implementation error which is not working for `ISPIN=2` (spin-polarized calculations).
 It works perfectly with the default VASP tag `ISPIN=1`.

-If you replaced `fermi_surface_plot.py` with `fs.py`, the above two issues are resolved.
-Please refer to QijingZheng/VASP_FermiSurface for the tutorial of using this `fermi_surface_plot.py` file.
+If you replaced `fermi_surface_plot_VASP.py` with `fs.py`, the above two issues are resolved.
+Please use `python *.py --help` for usage hints.
+Or you may go to [QijingZheng/VASP_FermiSurface](https://github.com/QijingZheng/VASP_FermiSurface) for the tutorial.

+Note, `fermi_surface_plot_VASP.py` is only for VASP inputs.
+Therefore, the other files `fermi_surface_plot_bxsf.py` and `bxsf_parser.py` are designed for more general cases, where you only need to input a .bxsf file.
+Please run `python fermi_surface_plot_bxsf.py *.bxsf`.
+This function only supports matplotlib, where I have removed other visualization tools like Mayavi in the orginal code.

 ### Extremal orbital visualization
 Visualization of extremal Fermi surface orbitals